telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelItemBinding.md

 Specifies the exact value of the Expanded property of the
             	RadPanelItem that will be created during the data binding.

+###  ExpandedCssClass `Boolean`

+Specifies the exact value of the ExpandedCssClass property of the
+            	RadPanelItem that will be created during the data binding.

+###  ExpandedCssClassField `Boolean`

+Specifies the field, containing the ExpandedCssClass property
+            	value of the RadPanelItem that will be created during the data binding.

 ###  ExpandedField `Boolean`

 Specifies the field, containing the Expanded property